 Be prepared for anything.
 Limiting yourself to an idea of what you think you’re capable of or qualified for is just that, limiting.
 While you should be prepared to showcase your experience and expertise in an up to date resume, know that general competence is applicable across the board.
 If you can exhibit things like initiative, ambition, critical thinking skills, and problem solving ability in your cover letter or interview, you’ll often be able to more than make up for gaps in experience.

 Utilize social media.
-Make sure all your social media profiles are up to date and job search ready.
+Make sure all of your social media profiles are up to date and job search ready.
 It’s not just Linkedin that can help (or harm) you in the job search.
 You want your online persona to showcase the best of who you are, both work wise and as a person.
-People like to know that you’re not just competent in the office but a nice and interesting person in general.
+People like to know that you’re not just competent in the office but a nice and interesting person to be around.
 So if you have a tendency to pour your negativity into facebook statuses, consider finding another outlet.

 Get personal.
 Having links on your personal page to a professional body of work can be tremendously effective.
 If I’ve learned one thing in these last few years, it’s that you never know where the next opportunity will come from.
-So being open about what you have to offer, even in casual settings, can pay off big time when the right connection comes along.
-I’ve gotten more than one gig from facebook.
-No joke.
+So be open about what you have to offer, even in casual settings, it can pay off big time when the right connection comes along.
+I’ve gotten gigs from facebook – no joke.